1coderookie/Kobra2ProInsights/docs/hardware/bed.md

     Before I'll go into the steps about how to apply the insulation, I have to point out a few things first:

     - *You'll need longer spacers and screws due to the thickness of the insulation (which is about 9-10mm most of the time)!*
-    - *You'll need to raise the whole bedplate to avoid contact between the insulation and the motor mount at the back of the construction.* If you use the beforementioned 25mm springs and longer screws, you should be fine as they are longer then the stock spacers anyway.
+    - *You'll need to raise the whole bedplate to avoid contact between the insulation and the motor mount at the back of the construction.*
+        If you use the beforementioned 25mm springs and longer screws, you should be fine as they are longer then the stock spacers anyway.
         If you'll use the stock spacers or silicone spacers of about the same size, you can add bolt nuts underneath to raise the bed.
+However, it's advisable though to get yourself longer spacers then!
     - *It's also advisable to have Kapton tape on hand to cover the whole underside of the bedplate with it (before you actually apply the insulation) and to secure the edges and sides of the insulation (after applying the insulation)!*
+        Make sure that *no bubbles* are trapped between the Kapton tape and the surface of the bed's underside then!
+And do a proper cleaning of the surface to avoid that the tape will (partially) come off!

     - For adding the insulation, you need to dismount the bedplate from the gantry by taking out the four screws (remove the PEI coated plate first tho).
 Be careful with the wires when moving the plate.
 Put the plate onto the insulation (but don't peel off the protective layer of the adhesive yet!), align it and mark the four holes of the screws.
     - Then place the bed upside down on a flat and clean surface - wipe the surface beforehand tho to make sure that there's no dirt or even metal chips which would press into or stick onto the magnetic surface.
 Now use IPA or (which I prefer) silicone remover to wipe the underside of the bed where the insulation should be applied to and clean off any dirt or grease from your fingers.
     - Now lay down the insulation onto the bed like if you would apply it (*but still with the protective layer on the adhesive!*) and adjust the position.
 Mark the area where the wires are connected to the bed as well and cut away that part of the insulation.
 Place the spacers above the premarked holes and cut away the insulation in that area as well, so that the spacers will touch the plate later without any insulation between.
 I'd recommend to mark the areas that should be cut and then take the insulation away from the bedplate, so that you don't harm the surface when using a sharp knife or so.
     - When it comes down to finally apply the insulation, *I personally would suggest to cover the whole surface of the bed with Kapton tape first,* just in case you'd have to tear off the insulation in the future.
 I also added two layers of Kapton tape especially above the contacts and the little piece of foam of the thermistor in the center of the bed and marked that area roughly at the insulation, just in case I'd have to replace the thermistor in the future.
+        Note: looking back, I now would *remove* that piece of foam which covers the thermistor in the middle to make sure the insulation covers the bed without any air trapped in between!
+Cover that hole of the thermistor with Kapton tape though before you apply the insulation.
     - Once everything is done and prepared, you can finally apply the insulation.
 Make sure you start at one side to avoid any bubbles, you want the insulation to stick on the bed equally.
 If some of the insulation protrudes beyond the plate, cut it off.
 The following picture shows the applied insulation. <br> ![Bed insulated](../assets/images/bed_insulated_web.jpg)
     - *I highly recommend to additionally secure the insulation by using some pieces of Kapton tape as well to ensure that the edges and sides of the insulation won't come loose.* Don't skip this step, as the insulation most likely will come off sooner or later at the sides and edges (at least mine did).
     - Then add the spacers and the screws and mount the bed onto the gantry again.
 Make sure that the insulation doesn't touch the construction and the motor mount at the back, the bed has to move as free as before.
 So move the bedplate manually to see if everything is fine and if there's enough clearance between the insulation and the other parts.